ZeraphisStudios/DisbandRP/Asset-Guidelines/README.md

 # Asset Submission Agreement

-By submitting any asset ("Asset") to Disband RP, you ("the Submitter") acknowledge and agree to the following terms.
+By submitting any asset ("Asset") to Midnight Grind Roleplay, you ("the Submitter") acknowledge and agree to the following terms.

 ## 1. License Grant

-The Submitter grants Disband RP a perpetual, worldwide, royalty-free, non-exclusive license to:
+The Submitter grants Midnight Grind Roleplay a perpetual, worldwide, royalty-free, non-exclusive license to:

 * Host
 * Use